vinceliuice/Orchis-theme/README.md

-This fix is just a link from selected Ochis gtk-4.0 theme in `$HOME/.theme` to `$HOME/.config/gtk-4.0/gtk.css` so it will not support change theme through `Gnome-tweaks` if you want install other theme version for libadwaita you can run:
+This fix is just a link from selected Ochis gtk-4.0 theme in `$HOME/.theme` to `$HOME/.config/gtk-4.0/gtk.css` so it will not support change theme through `Gnome-tweaks` if you want install other theme version for libadwaita you can run like:

 ```sh
 ./install.sh -c dark -l #(Link dark version)